 1: 20/25 paces from the hide to the centre flapper, which will face the hide, and one pace back, and another pace to the side of the flapper for the two gliders.

 2: Nine paces from the flapper to the left or right to throw the half shells out to your front and the outer side away from the hide.
 Set them up on their supports and repeat the exercise on the other side of the flapper.
 This then gives a killing area of eighteen paces wide

 3: Station a flapper on each side, one pace in at the hide end of the flock, approximately, and again facing the hide.

 4: Two floaters can now be set out behind the flocks to act as “sign posts” leading the birds into the killing area directly in front of the hide

 5: Finally, your rotary or rotaries should be positioned in full view of the birds approaching the ‘flock’ and, if possible, those passing from behind as well.
 Another three or four gliders can be placed at the inner edge of the flock on each side to increase the pulling power.

-This pattern is used when I’m able to set up with the wind on my back otherwise I use the comma pattern if the wind is from the right or left.
+Use this pattern when able to set up with the wind on your back otherwise use the comma pattern if the wind is from the right or left.